wmo-im/wis2box-training/documentation/docs/practical-sessions/bufr-cli.md

     From this we see that:

-    - The data category is 2, from BUFR Table A we can see that this file contains "Vertical soundings (other than satellite)" data.
+    - The data category is 2, from [BUFR Table A](https://github.com/wmo-im/BUFR4/blob/master/BUFR_TableA_en.csv) we can see that this file contains "Vertical soundings (other than satellite)" data.
     - The international sub category is 4, indicating "Upper-level temperature/humidity/wind reports from fixed-land stations (TEMP)" data.
+This information can be looked up in [Common Code Table C-13](https://github.com/wmo-im/CCT/blob/master/C13.csv) (row 33).
+Note the combination of category and sub category.
     - The typical date and time are 2023/10/02 and 00:00:00z respectively.